top of page

 When I first view the Paceform Figures for a race, my attention is initially drawn to the last-time-out figures of each horse, highlighted by the blue outline.
 These are the speed figures for each horse's most recent run and allow me to quickly spot horses to focus on, as well as identify which horses are in form based on quick times in relation to the opposition today.

-Lastly, we can see that Blue Lakota also tops the Paceform Figures overall, highlighted below by the black outline.
+Lastly, we can see that Lady Dreamer also tops the Paceform Figures overall, highlighted below by the black outline.
 This section ranks the runners based on their best figure in the last 12 months on the current surface.
 As this is an all-weather race, all previous runs on the all-weather in the past year contribute, and the best figure achieved is the number assigned to the runner.

 Less Obvious Examples